 Once you install the addon, Deals will automatically be added to Zoho when someone makes a purchase on your site.
-The default stage for new deals is Closed (Won), but you can change this via the Addons tab in the WP Fusion settings.
+The default stage for new deals is Closed (Won), but you can change this via the Enhanced Ecommerce tab in the WP Fusion settings.

 If you’ve just added a new stage, click Resynchronize on the Setup tab to load the latest options into the dropdown.

-Because Zoho requires all deals to have a corresponding Account, you will also need to select an account from the Addons tab before deals can be created.
+Because Zoho requires all deals to have a corresponding Account, you will also need to select an account from the Enhanced Ecommerce tab before deals can be created.